gchq/Palisade-integration-tests/README.md

 ## FAQ
-What versions of Java are supported?
-We are currently using Java 11.
+Q: What versions of Java are supported?
+A: We are currently using Java 11.